noamraph/nix-pills/pills/13-callpackage-design-pattern.md

 -   Finally, we call the passed function `f` with the resulting intersection.

-In the snippet above, we\'ve also demonstrated that the `callPackage` call is equivalent to directly calling `add a b`.
+In the snippet above, we've also demonstrated that the `callPackage` call is equivalent to directly calling `add a b`.

 We achieved most of what we wanted: to automatically call functions